kongto-yu/PJ_COMP9501/README.md

 # PJ_COMP9501

+## Claim

-This repo is the final project of course COMP9501 open-source code of The University of Hong Kong.
+This repo is the final project of the course COMP9501 open-source code of The University of Hong Kong.
 The creator is Luca Jiangtao Yu, and the collaborator is Niehao Chen.

-This repo will be turn to private one after the grading of the course.
+This repo will be turned private after the grading of the course.

 ## Introduction
 Welcome to the Radio2Speech Project!
 It is a groundbreaking system that utilizes radio frequency (RF) signals for reconstructing high-quality speech from loudspeakers using mmWave Radar technology.
 Unlike conventional microphones, this innovative approach is uniquely resistant to noise and capable of penetrating soundproof materials.